Seals Stadium: San Francisco Giants (1958–1959)

 On April 15, 1958, the first West Coast Major League game was played at Seals Park.
 With Hall of Famers Willie Mays and Orlando Cepeda, the Giants opened with an 8–0 victory over Don Drysdale and the new Los Angeles Dodgers.
 Mays would go on to hit .347 with 29 home runs in 1958 and Cepeda would win the National League Rookie of the Year Award.
 Willie McCovey, another future Hall of Famer, then won the award in 1959.
 Cepeda would hit his first career home run at Seals Stadium on April 15, 1958.

 The Giants drew well at Seals Stadium.
 Finishing 80–74 in 1958, they drew 1,272,625 fans.
 That increased to 1,422,130 in 1959, when the Giants finished 83–71.

 Prevailing winds to left field aided right-handed hitters; of the 45 home runs hit in its first 19 major league games in 1958, 36 were to left field.
 All-Star Giants pitcher Johnny Antonelli was not a fan of the ballpark, telling reporters after a loss, "A pitcher should be paid double for working here.
 Worst ballpark in America.
 Every time you stand up there, you’ve got to beat the hitter and a 30-mile-per-hour wind."
 A brewery was just north of the venue.

 At the time, its weather was thought to be considerably less favorable than the site of the park under construction at Candlestick Point.

 The final game at Seals Stadium took place on September 20, 1959.
-The Giants lost to the Los Angeles Dodgers 8–2 in front of 22,923.
+The Giants lost to the Los Angeles Dodgers 8–2 in front of 22,923 spectators.